FranMdkSo/github.io/README.md

       en:{
         heroTitle:"Learning is the smartest way of life - L&D Rockets", heroSubtitle:"Can complexity, evolution and life emerge from the simplest rules?
 Can we create life?", heroIntro:"<strong>Why do I do this?</strong> Because philosophy and learning live in the logic of mathematics; because code and AI spark my human curiosity; and because emotions guide me.
 I’m driven by the unique power of trying what I’ve never attempted before.
 I invite you to use your imagination and this metaphor to reflect.
-This is just an artefact of intellectual provocation.", language:"Language", start:"Start", pause:"Pause", step:"Step", clear:"Clear", random:"Random",
+This is just an artefact of intellectual provocation.<strong> Why do I do this?</strong> ", language:"Language", start:"Start", pause:"Pause", step:"Step", clear:"Clear", random:"Random",
         speed:"Speed", wrap:"Wrap (Border)", grid:"Grid", gen:"Gen", alive:"Alive", linksTitle:"Learn more",
         linkWiki:"What is the Conway's Game of Life",